 - Comes with an oil level gauge for easy oil refilling.
 It also features an automatic oil refilling system for the chain.

 - Great value for money – The chainsaw offers a lot of value given its low cost.
-There are few chainsaws with the ability to cut 16 inches deep on wood that cost less than $80.
+There are few chainsaws with the ability to cut 16 inches deep on wood that cost as much as this one.
 Luckily, you can get that top of the line performance with this saw.

 Makita UC4030A Professional Chainsaw